Imagine waking up, looking in the mirror, and seeing clear, glowing skin. No breakouts. No redness. Just a fresh, healthy complexion.

 Acne

 Acne is not just a cosmetic issue.
 It’s often a sign of hormonal imbalance, inflammation, or toxin overload.
-Conventional acne treatments like benzoyl peroxide can dry out the skin and irritate it, but herbal tinctures offer a gentler alternative.
-Burdock root and dandelion tinctures help cleanse the body, while tea tree oil and neem tinctures have antibacterial and anti-inflammatory properties to reduce breakouts.
+Conventional acne treatments, like benzoyl peroxide, can sometimes leave skin dry and irritated.
+But herbal tinctures are a gentler option.

 Eczema & Dry Skin